raeyouk/PickupMap/README.md

 Windows:
 1. Install WAMP and run the server
-2. Clone this repo into the server root directory (C:\wamp64\www by default)
+2. Clone or download this repo into the server root directory (C:\wamp64\www by default)
 3. Open MySQL and connect to WAMP
 4. Open pickupmap.sql
-5. Edit the LOAD DATA statements to point to the files in the sampledata folder
+5. Make sure the LOAD DATA statements point to the files in the sampledata folder
 6. Run the file
 7. Open a browser and go to localhost/PickupMap-master
 8. Mess around

 Mac:
 1. Install MAMP and run the server
-2. Clone this repo into the server root directory (Applications/MAMP/htdocs by default I think?)
+2. Clone or download this repo into the server root directory (Applications/MAMP/htdocs by default I think?)
 Steps 3. through 6. are the same as above
 7. Open a browser and go to localhost:8888/PickupMap-master
 8. Do stuff